 Data breaches can be devastating to businesses of all sizes.
 The by Ponemon found that the average cost of a data breach globally was over $3.86 million, or over $148 for every lost or stolen record of sensitive information.

 The importance of keeping data safe led to the development Payments Card Industry Data Security Standards (PCI DSS). and best practices that apply to any entity that receives, transmits or stores sensitive card data.

 Achieving and maintaining PCI compliance takes an experienced partner that understands payments security. offer comprehensive support on meeting and maintaining PCI compliance through system vulnerability checks, training programs and customer support.

 #4 Partner with a processor who knows online payments

-Staying vigilant with security of your online payments systems and eCommerce store is a process.
+Staying vigilant with security of your and eCommerce store is a process.
 A great place to start is to consult with a payments expert.
 A reputable and experienced payments partner will take the time to understand your business and craft online payment security measures that fit the way you do business.